imageboss/imageboss-web/README.md

     ...
 };
 ```
-And add the `class="lazyload"` to your images.
+And add the `data-imageboss-class="lazyload"` to your images.
 But feel free to check their docs in detail.

 #### Low Quality Image Placeholder
 If you are using [lazy-sizes](https://github.com/aFarkas/lazysizes) and want to display a low resolution image while the high one loads in background you can do it by changing the settings a bit: